aitos-io/BoAT-X-Framework/docs/en-us/BoAT_User_Guide_en.md

 Before calling the SDK, you must call BoatIotSdkInit() to initialize the global resources of the SDK:

 ````
-BOAT_RESULT BoatIotSdktInit(void);
+BOAT_RESULT BoatIotSdkInit(void);
 ````

-After the end of use, you should call BoatIotSdkDeInit() to release resources:
+If the SDK is no longer needed, call BoatIotSdkDeInit() to release resources:

 ````
 void BoatIotSdkDeInit(void);